-The green color can be recognized as dominating color of this island, due to its rich natural vegetation.
-There area large number of rice fields, tea plantations, jungles, coconut plantations and grasslands; all these enhance the natural beauty of the country.
-The primeval forest cover of the country estimated to be around 25% while the rest of the forests in the island is dating back to latter periods.
-The vegetation is some what less green and thorn bush, savanna and cactus in the Deep South, north and some parts of eastern Sri Lanka, where the minimum rainfall of the island is recorded.
+The green colour can be recognized as the dominating colour of this island, due to its rich natural vegetation.
+There are a large number of rice fields, tea plantations, jungles, coconut plantations and grasslands; all these enhance the natural beauty of the country.
+The primaeval forest cover of the country estimated to be around 25% while the rest of the forests in the island is dating back to later periods.
+The vegetation is somewhat less green and thorn bush, savanna and cactus in the Deep South, north and some parts of eastern Sri Lanka, where the minimum rainfall of the island is recorded.

-Large part of the wet zone is always covered with evergreen rain forests.
+A large part of the wet zone is always covered with evergreen rain forests.
 They can be found in western and south-west parts of the country.
-Sinharaja, the biggest primeval rain forest accommodate the large number of flora species including 100’s of tropical orchid species.
+Sinharaja, the biggest primaeval rain forest accommodate a large number of flora species including 100’s of tropical orchid species.
 Some of them such as Vesak orchid (Dendrobium macarthiae) are endemic to the island.

 About Sri Lanka Geography

-Sri Lanka is devided in to three climatic zones depending on the elevation from the Sea.
-Low land, Semi Mountains and Mountains each of these climate zones have different characteristics with regards to the Temperature, Humidity, Rain fall and vegetation.
-Large part of the island is coming under the lowland, which is between 30 to 200 meters above the sea level.
-Ridges and valleys rise from the direction of South-West of the island and Mingle with the central mountains to form Central highland in the middle of country.
-Formation of the mountains in the direction of south-east is abrupt and central highland looks like a wall in the direction of South-West.
+Sri Lanka is divided into three climatic zones depending on the elevation from the Sea.
+Low land, Semi Mountains and Mountains each of these climate zones have different characteristics with regards to the Temperature, Humidity, Rainfall and vegetation.
+A large part of the island is coming under the lowland, which is between 30 to 200 meters above the sea level.
+Ridges and valleys rise from the direction of South-West of the island and Mingle with the central mountains to form Central highland in the middle of the country.
+Formation of the mountains in the direction of the south-east is abrupt and central highland looks like a wall in the direction of South-West.

-Sri Lanka is surrounded by the Indian Ocean and the coastal best around the country is more than 1500 km long.
-Coast around the country is wide and sandy beaches and it is indented by lagoons in the coast.
+Sri Lanka is surrounded by the Indian Ocean and the coastal belt around the country is more than 1500 km long.
+The coast around the country is wide and sandy beaches and it is indented by lagoons in the coast.
 Being a tropical country Sri Lanka is under the influence of monsoon wind, depending on the monsoon rough sea is resulted in some parts of the island.
 From Nov to Apr is the South-West monsoon and the sea erosion can be seen in the South-West part of the country.
 North-East monsoon starts in Nov and ends in April.
-During this period the sea off the North-East Sri Lanka is not suitable for sea bath.
+During this period the sea off the North-east Sri Lanka is not suitable for Sea bath.

-There are more than 100 rivers in the island and most of them are more than 100 km in length.
+There are more than 100 rivers on the island and most of them are more than 100 km in length.
 Mahaweli River is the longest river (333 km) and it starts the journey from the sacred mountain (Sripada) of Sri Lanka and finishes it journey off the east coast port city of Trincomalee.
-Other than the malwatu oya all the rivers begins in the central mountains of the island.
+Other than the Mmalwatu Oya all the rivers begin in the central mountains of the island.

 About Sri Lanka people

-As per the latest statistics released in 2012, the population in the island exceeds 20 million mark.
-Even though Sri Lanka and India located to close to each other, there is a distinct difference between the cultures of two neighbors with some similarities.
-Initially the Sri Lankan culture was hugely influenced by the Indian invasions and migrants from India.
+As per the latest statistics released in 2012, the population in the island exceeds 20 million marks.
+Even though Sri Lanka and India located to close to each other, there is a distinct difference between the cultures of two neighbours with some similarities.
+Initially, the Sri Lankan culture was hugely influenced by the Indian invasions and migrants from India.

-Sri Lanka is a muti-ethnic and multi-cultural country with number of ethnic groups living in harmony.
-Largest ethnic group of the country with 74% of share in the society is called Sinhalese.
+Sri Lanka is a multi-ethnic and multi-cultural country with a number of ethnic groups living in harmony.
+The largest ethnic group in the country with 74% of share in the society is called Sinhalese.
 Origin of Sinhalese goes back to 6th century B.C. to the arrival of Sinhalese from north India.
 With the arrival of Sinhalese, Veddas (indigenous population) lost its dominance in the island.
-Second largest ethnic group in the country is called Tamil and they are comprised of nearly 13% of the population.
-Origin of Tamil goes back to 2nd century B.C, arrival of south Indian invaders.
-But they were not considered as a important part of the country until 2nd, 3rd century A.D.
+The second largest ethnic group in the country is called Tamil and they are comprised of nearly 13% of the population.
+Origin of Tamil goes back to 2nd century B.C, the arrival of south Indian invaders.
+But they were not considered as an important part of the country until 2nd, 3rd century A.D.
 7% of the population in Sri Lanka are Muslims and the origin goes back to 8th century A.D.
 Arabian traders have laid the foundation of Muslims in the country.
 Rest of the population is consisting of other small ethnic groups such as Malays, Moors, Weddas, Burghers, Bohras.

 Languages of Sri Lanka